banzaicloud/one-eye-docs/docs/logs-events/log-restoration/index.md

 To view your restored logs, complete the following steps.

 1. [Open the One Eye web interface]({{< relref "/docs/one-eye/quickstart/_index.md#display-the-logging-flow" >}}).
 1. Select **MENU > LOG RESTORATION**.
-This page the log restoration jobs and their details.
+This page shows log restoration jobs and their details.
     ![Restored logs list](restored-logs-list.png)
 1. Click the ID of a set of logs.
 The access details of the logs is displayed.
     ![Restored logs details](restored-logs-details.png)